alexdrone/YAS/README.md

   margin: 10.0
 ```

-Now just load it up and use it in your Swift code:
+Load it up and use it in your Swift code:

 ```
 try!
 Yas.manager.load("style.yaml")